CosmWasm/cw-plus/packages/storage-plus/README.md

 `min` is the lower bound and `max` is the higher bound.

 If the `min` and `max` bounds are `None`, `range` will return all items under the prefix.
-You can use `.take(n)` to limit the results to `n` items, and start doing pagination.
+You can use `.take(n)` to limit the results to `n` items and start doing pagination.
 You can also set the `min` bound to eg. `Bound::exclusive(last_value)` to start iterating over all items *after* the last value.
 Combined with `take`, we easily have pagination support.
 You can also use `Bound::inclusive(x)` when you want to include any perfect matches.